-The program will provide financial support to facilitate the development of new firm generation capacity.
+The program will provide financial support to firm generation capacity as part of the Australian Government's commitment to lowering electricity prices and increasing reliability in the system.
 It will be technology neutral, providing a level playing field to enable the best and lowest cost generation options to be supported.
-All technologies allowed under Australian law will be eligible under the program, including ‘greenfield’ and ‘brownfield’ projects, such as upgrades or life extensions of existing generators.
+All technologies allowed under Australian law will be eligible under the program, including greenfield and brownfield projects, such as upgrades or life extensions of existing generators.

 The additional supply will be required to be firm or firmed.
 This does not need to be solely provided through a single generation project, but could be firmed through a combination of generation, storage, demand response and financial contracts packaged through a retailer or other brokerage service provider.
 For example, the output of a variable renewable generator could be firmed through contracts with one (or more) gas generators, or by co-locating a storage device with the generator.